 According to research by SellCell, the average age that children get their first smartphone is 8 years old and it seems to keep dropping.
 The average was 10 in 2015 according to 000.
 While giving a child a smartphone comes with some benefits, it's easy to forget they're no less than a Pandora's Box.

 Smartphones give kids unprecedented freedom: The ability to communicate with people without supervision, to consume whatever content they desire and even act forcefully towards other kids online with ease.
 If they don't know how to behave with their phone, follow basic ethics and caution, and be aware of the risks – they could fall victim to online harassment, Malware and money theft, get exposed to violent or sexual content and far worse.
 Since smartphones are personal devices, we don't often know what our children do with them, how they use them, and what threats they encounter.

 If you’re considering giving your child a smartphone, it's critical to have some clearly outlined guidelines in place beforehand, so that everyone is on the same page.
 If your child already has a smartphone, it’s not too late to review the family rules.
 Demonstrate to them that having a smartphone is a big responsibility.

 There are many precautions you can take to implement phone safety:

 - Have your kid sign a smartphone contract before you give them one.
 Print out a list of cellphone rules and stick it in a public place in your home.

 - Download parental controls.
-Parental control apps for younger children enable you to limit your child’s usage, determine their location, and monitor their calls and messages.
+Parental control apps for younger children enable you to limit your child's usage, determine their location, and monitor their calls and messages.
 Apps also allow you to shut off certain functions at different times.
-For example, disabling text messaging while driving.
+For example, disabling text messaging on dinner times.

 - Set limits when your child can use a smartphone and for how long each day.